dazzlemon/fluent/README.md

 # fluent
-This an interpreter for dynamically typed language 'fluent'.
+This an interpreter for dynamically typed, functional, immutable language 'fluent'.
 Currently it only supports a subset of the language, but it allows for some simple programs.

 following snippet prints first 9 numbers of fibonacci sequence:
 ```